 French and Indian War (1754–1763)

-The British declared the Wabanaki Confederacy forcibly disbanded in 1862 (present day Canada).
-However the five Wabanaki nations still exist, continue to meet, and the Confederacy was formally re-established in 1993.
+The British declared the Wabanaki Confederacy forcibly disbanded in 1862 in present-day Canada.
+However, the five Wabanaki nations still exist, continue to meet, and the Confederacy was formally re-established in 1993.
+Today, each tribe has a reservation and government headquarters located within their territories throughout Maine.